adonespitogo/docker-services/README.md

 To start `mariadb` server, type: `make start_mariadb`.
 To stop, use `make stop_mariadb`.

-The default database access settings are:
+The default connection settings are:

 ```
 host      = localhost